Essential Machines for Metalworking: Common Types and Their Uses Skip to content

 2. Milling Machines

-Milling machines are used to scrape material from the workpiece by using rotating cutters, which further helps in making different shapes and features.
+Milling machines are used to scrape material from the workpiece by using rotating cutters, which further help in making different shapes and features.
 Usually, the workpiece gets fed into the rotating cutter, enabling accurate production of flat surfaces, difficult contours, and grooves.
-CNC milling machines provide automatic accuracy for complex designs.

 3. Drilling Machines